Kernel vs Smart (previously know as Smartshares)

 - Automatic monthly portfolio rebalancing between share and bond funds

-Using Sharesies for Smartshares ETFs
+Using Sharesies for Smart ETFs

-As Smartshares investors, you need a broker to sell units.
+As Smart investors, you need a broker to sell units.
 Many use Sharesies to buy and sell NZ-listed ETFs.
 For investors who use both ETFs and direct stocks, this is potentially the best platform.
 However, Sharesies is one of the most expensive options for investors seeking a hands-off investment or who predominantly want to invest in index-based funds.

 An investor using Sharesies to regularly invest in index funds via NZX-listed ETFs will typically have the following considerations: